Ujj1225/Paper-Pal/README.md

 - **Multilingual Translation System**

-PaperPal now includes a multilingual translation system powered by cutting-edge models such as `facebook/nllb-200-distilled-600M`.
+Paper-Pal now includes a multilingual translation system powered by cutting-edge models such as `facebook/nllb-200-distilled-600M`.
 This allows users to translate research papers into multiple languages, including English, French, Nepali, and Hindi.
 The translation feature enhances accessibility, enabling a broader range of users to benefit from research insights.

 ### Translation Capabilities: